LuckyRathore911/Triweb-Learning/NodeJS/InterviewQuestions/README.md

 3. It is single-threaded; runs on the basis of an event loop.

-4. V8 engine compiles Node.js code with the help of JavaScript to convert to machine code.
+4. V8 engine (made with C++) compiles Node.js code with the help of JavaScript to convert to machine code.

 5. It is an asynchronous, event-driven programming language.